 The Bushey Academy takes its commitment to safeguarding and promoting the welfare of children and young people very seriously.

-Every single member of staff working at the academy has an accredited Level 1 safeguarding qualification, and also completes an additional external online child protection training course each year.
-Furthermore, all staff have been trained again for 2016/17 on the government’s Prevent Strategy which deals with extremism.
+Every single member of staff working at the academy has an accredited Level 1 safeguarding qualification.
+Furthermore, all staff have been trained again for 2017/18 on the government’s Prevent Strategy which deals with extremism.

 Separate training is provided to staff in the academy who are representatives of external agencies -this is in addition to the safeguarding training conducted by their own employers, and is pertinent to our direct context and academy procedures.

 The academy has invested considerable resources to build significant internal capacity and additional expertise in relation to safeguarding.
 Although safeguarding is the responsibility of all members of the academy’s staff, the immediate leadership structure is as follows:

 Designated Lead for the Prevent Strategy

 Andrew Bilton, Vice Principal

 Lead Governor for Safeguarding

 Jan Price, Director of Student Services and Deputy DSL